andrico1234/a2k/packages/cover/README.md

 ## Notes

-- This component is inspired by the cover component described int he [Every Layout](https://every-layout.dev/layouts/cover/) book
+- This component is inspired by the cover component described in the [Every Layout](https://every-layout.dev/layouts/cover/) book